qhdud3100/C-project/README.md

 </br>

 ## 5. rush hour
-It visualize rush hour which is able to move. like this,
+It visualize rush hour which is able to control and move by player.

+like this,
 <pre><code>+ + 2 + + +
 + + 2 + + +